xiix0/scam/README.md

-You will have good luck and overcome many hardships.
+Your talents will be recognized and suitably rewarded.